vishvpandya/Marketsarthi/README.md

 business_review

-A city-specific label requires the city to appear clearly in the title, snippet or displayed URL where applicable.

-Evidence → Decision Design

-MarketSarthi deliberately separates retrieval, deterministic logic and AI explanation.

-External Evidence
-       ↓
-Normalize + Deduplicate
-       ↓
-Deterministic Rules
-       ↓
-AI Explanation
-       ↓
-Merchant Decision

-This means the language model is not responsible for deciding whether the city will succeed.

-For example:

-Google Trends = relative search interest
-NOT
-Google Trends = number of buyers

-Likewise:

-Evidence coverage = research completeness
-NOT
-Evidence coverage = probability of success

-And:

-Pilot checks met = merchant-defined experiment criteria NOT
-Pilot checks met = city-wide market validation
+This prevents the system from treating every search result as city-specific evidence.

-TypeSafe Jev Integration
+🧩 TypeSafe Jev Integration

+TypeSafe Jev is part of the MarketSarthi pipeline.

-Jev is an optional classification layer for Google Shopping evidence.
+It is used specifically for Google Shopping classification after Shopping results have been retrieved and normalized.

-SerpApi Shopping Results
-        ↓
-Normalization
-        ↓
-Jev Classification
-        ↓
-Confidence Check
-   ┌────┴────┐
-   ↓         ↓
-High       Low / Failed
-confidence
-   ↓         ↓
-Use Jev    Keep existing
-decision   classification
+flowchart LR

+    A["Google Shopping<br/>SerpApi Results"]
+        --> B["Normalize Listings"]

+    B --> C{"TypeSafe Jev<br/>Configured?"}

+    C -->|Yes| D["Jev Typed Classification"]

+    D --> E{"Confidence ≥ Threshold?"}

+    E -->|Yes| F["Use Jev Classification"]
+    E -->|No| G["Keep Existing Classification"]

+    C -->|No| G

+    F --> H["Direct / Alternative / Uncertain"]
+    G --> H

+    H --> I["Deterministic Scorecard"]

+Jev's role

 Jev:

+classifies Google Shopping evidence

+provides typed structured classification

+uses a confidence threshold

+falls back when unavailable or uncertain

-Does not search the web
+does not search the web

-Does not replace SerpApi
+does not replace SerpApi

-Does not change prices
+does not change prices

-Does not decide market success

-Does not classify Maps, Trends, Search or News
+does not classify Maps, Trends, Search or News

-Only replaces an existing Shopping label when the configured confidence threshold is met
+does not decide whether a city will succeed

-The current default confidence threshold is 0.65.
+Current default confidence threshold: 0.65

-City Evidence Scorecard
+📊 Deterministic Evidence Scorecard

-The deterministic scorecard compares research coverage across cities without ranking them by predicted success.
+MarketSarthi calculates research coverage using deterministic rules.

-The coverage checks include:
+The six checks are:

-At least three same-product listings
+At least 3 same-product listings

-At least one usable same-product price
+At least 1 usable same-product price

-At least five local shops to check
+At least 5 local shops to check

-At least one shop with a product-specific review mention
+At least 1 shop with a product-specific review mention

-At least one city-specific web result
+At least 1 city-specific web result

 A returned Google Trends row for the candidate city

-A higher coverage percentage means fewer research gaps.
-It does not mean stronger demand, a better market or a higher probability of success.
+Evidence coverage means research completeness.
+It is not a demand score, success probability or market ranking.

-When multiple cities are researched, MarketSarthi preserves the merchant's city order and shows the same evidence dimensions side by side.

-Research Budget

-MarketSarthi intentionally uses bounded query planning.

-For one candidate city, the maximum planned SerpApi usage is:

-Engine                                 Maximum calls

-Google Shopping                                    5
-Google Maps                                        5
-Google Maps Reviews                                3 Google Search                                      6 Google News                                       12 Google Trends                      2 overall request Worst-case one-city budget                33

-Some research groups can stop early when their evidence threshold is already satisfied.

-Identical successful SerpApi requests can also reuse a process-local cache for up to one hour by default.
-Merchant-triggered targeted refreshes bypass that cache.

-MarketSarthi Copilot

-The floating Copilot answers questions from the current saved workspace.

-It does not start a new SerpApi search.

-The Copilot uses deterministic intent routing:

-Merchant Question
-       ↓
-Intent Routing
-       ↓
-┌────────────┬────────────┬─────────────┐
-↓            ↓            ↓             ↓
-Prices      Shops       Reviews      Trends/Search/News ↓            ↓            ↓             ↓
-Shopping    Maps       Customer       Matching Evidence    + Reviews   Voice         Evidence
-       \       |          |             /
-        \      |          |            /
-         └─────┴──────────┴───────────┘
-                    ↓
-          Evidence-First Answer
-                    ↓
-        Whitelisted Source Links
-                    +
-              Check Time

-The Copilot can explain:

-Saved prices

-City findings

-Shop leads

-Review observations

-Trends

-Web evidence

-News

-Evidence gaps

-Next steps

-If newer evidence is needed, it guides the merchant to the appropriate targeted refresh instead of silently performing a paid search.

-The Pilot Workflow
+🧪 Small Real-World Pilot

 Research is only the beginning.

-After live research, the merchant can choose a researched city and define a small test.
+After reviewing the evidence, the merchant can select a researched city and create a bounded pilot.

-Pilot plan

 The merchant controls:

-Test duration
+test duration

-Planned quantity
+planned quantity

-Participating shops
+participating shops

-Test price
+test price

-Target percentage of packets bought
+target percentage bought

-Maximum acceptable returned percentage
+maximum acceptable return percentage

-MarketSarthi does not invent these values.

 Shop outreach

-Potential Google Maps leads can be shortlisted for outreach.

-Each shop has a merchant-controlled status:

-Not contacted
+Not Contacted
       ↓
 Contacted
       ↓